sveco/cfeed/README.md

         #Define filters for html id's and classes.
 Elements from those classes will be ignored when converting html to text. use '.' prefix for classes and # for id's.
         Filters: ["#main-nav", "#breadcrumbs", ".masthead-container",".signpost", ".entry-meta", ".footer", "#mpu-sidebar", ".leaderboard-container", "#registration-barrier", ".entry-form g50"],
         #Custom title to override default feed title
-        Title: "New Scientist - Home Custom"
+        Title: "New Scientist - Home Custom",
+        #If uncommented, feed will be hidden and only accessible via FeedQuery
+        #Hidden: true
     }
 }
 ```